ropensci/spiro/README.md

 ## Overview

-This R package offers a fast, standardized and reproducible workflow for data cardiopulmonary exercise testing.
-It offers tools for
-data import, processing, summary and visualization.
+This R package offers a fast, standardized and reproducible workflow for data from cardiopulmonary exercise testing.
+It offers tools for data import, processing, summary and visualization.

 > WARNING: This package is currently under development.
 At the moment, I
 > recommend to use it for demonstration or testing purposes only.
 When